dbehrouz/ml-workload-optimization/docs/proposal.md

 **Materialization of common transformations:**
 By tracking the usage of the users of different datasets and transformations, we can materialized the more common transformations and as a result speed up the execution time of the pipeline.

+## Plan
+As stated in [Overview](#overview), our primary focus will be on time (user latency and execution time) for incremental learning.
+Here's the list of initial tasks:

+- Prototype of the Experiment Database
+- Start with classification datasets for UCI [4] and OpenML [2] and transformations and learning algorithms from scikit-learn [5]
+- Investigate the possible optimizations that can be applied
+- Design the initial experiments (Incremental Spam Filtering)

+Having these done, we able to explore other directions.
+At the moment, these are the secondary set of objectives that we can aim for as part of the same or subsequent publications.

+- Applications of Experiment Database to Continuous Deployment
+	- While the scientific contribution is similar to the incremental processing scenario, here we focus on different set of experiments
+- Materialized views
+	- In multi-user environments, similar pipelines (or pipeline components) will be applied to the same set of datasets
+	- By analyzing the behavior of users, we can cache the result of common transformations

 ## Designing the Experiments